-There currently are a variety of options to travel by night train from Lund (Sweden) to Berlin (Germany), taking between approximately 10 and 13 hours: Namely the 10301 and the EN 345.
-These lines are operated by Snälltåget and RDC.
+There currently are a variety of options to travel by night train from Lund (Sweden) to Berlin (Germany), taking between approximately 10 and 13 hours: Namely the 10301, the 13471 and the EN 345.
+These lines are operated by Snälltåget, SJ and RDC.

 Snälltåget offers night travel with various comfort levels on night trains between European cities.